Frequently Asked Questions (FAQs)

 What's that cracking noise?

-The cracking noise comes from "synovial fluid" that is located in your joints.
-This fluid helps keep the joints healthy and lubricated (like oil for the joint) and contains gas (like carbonation in soft drinks).
+The cracking noise comes from gasses that are located in your joints.
+Gas and fluids helps keep the joints healthy and lubricated (like oil for the joint.)
 When an adjustment is made, you may hear what's called an “audible release”.
 The audible release, or “crack”, is simply the release of this gas in your joint similar to when you open a can of soda.

 Isn’t Chiropractic and Massage the Same Thing?